ram020507/campus-connect/README.md

 ## Overview

 Campus Connect is a centralized learning platform designed for college students and teachers.
 Many students miss classes due to internships, workshops, sports events, symposiums, medical leave, placements, and other academic activities.
-Campus Connect helps students access learning resources, study materials, and doubt clarification through a single platform.
+Campus Connect helps students access learning resources, study materials, and doubt clarification through a single platform. and study materials uploaded by the students' own college teachers.
+When a student submits a doubt, it is automatically sent to all teachers assigned to that subject.
+Any available teacher can answer the doubt, and the solution is stored for future reference.
+If a similar doubt already exists, students can instantly view the previous solution without waiting for a new response.
 The platform aims to reduce repeated doubts, improve learning accessibility, and provide a structured educational experience for students.

 ## Features